ICRAR/daliuge/docs/dataflow.rst

   express both computation and data nodes as stateful DROPs.
 Statefulness not only allows us to manage DROPs through persistent checkpointing, versioning and recovery after restart, etc., but also enables data sharing amongst multiple processing pipelines in situations like re-processing or commensal observations.
+However, all the state information is kept in the Drop wrapper, the ‘payload’ of the Drops, i.e. pipeline component algorithms and data are stateless.

 * We introduced a small number of control flow graph nodes at the logical level such as *Scatter*, *Gather*, *GroupBy*, *Loop*, etc. These additional control